 In C++ you have the choice between various memory allocation strategies.
-In addition to the frequently used dynamic memory allocation you have the stack allocation.
+In addition to the frequently used dynamic memory allocation, you have the stack allocation.
 But you can preallocate the memory at the start time of your program.
-This can be a fixed sized block or one or more memory pools.
-Each of these strategies have its pros and cons.
+This can be a fixed-sized block or one or more memory pools.
+Each of these strategies has its pros and cons.
 Which one, I will answer in this post.

 Internal and external fragmentation are two big issues of dynamic memory allocation and therefore for memory pools too.

 Internal fragmentation A object needs not the whole memory area that was reserved for it.